-Let's discuss a few valuable tips regarding setting up the Megahorn Teepee Tent with Stove Jack.
-These come from setting up the shelter dozens of times.
+Let's discuss a few valuable tips regarding setting up an outdoor camping shelter from Luxe Tents.
+These come from setting up the tent dozens of times.
 Really hope this helps!

 - Lay shelter out flat and even on the ground in your desired campsite.

 - Loosely place the first 4 stakes at the corner of each door.